If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 Errr, not really to be honest..
 The Skywalk is nestled in the Sunwapta Valley behind an enormous mountain that obscures all but the most distant glaciers.

 If you don’t believe us, check out these photos of the one part of the glacier you can actually from the Skywalk.
-The actual Athabasca Glacier is totally hidden behind the brown mountain in this photo:
+The actual main part of the Athabasca Glacier is totally hidden behind the brown mountain in this photo:

 To make matters worse, our photos were actually taken with more of a telephoto lens.
 The actual view you’ll see is closer to photo below (i.e. you can barely make it out):